European Journal of Law and Economics

 The European Journal of Law and Economics is a bimonthly peer-reviewed academic journal covering law and economics. with a focus on European countries.
 It was established in 1994 and is published by Springer Science+Business Media.
 The editor-in-chief is Jürgen G. Backhaus (University of Erfurt).

-According to the Journal Citation Reports, the journal has a 2016 impact factor of 0.481.
+According to the Journal Citation Reports, the journal had a 2016 impact factor of 0.481.
+Its 2024 impact factor was 1.1.